Lifestyle

 5e8779bf0057e034266235

 Your gut microbiome needs you to feed it specific foods that give it the fuel to work optimally.
 An optimal microbiome can help boost health, wellness, immunity, and longevity in very real and noticeable ways.
-Getting precise food and nutrition recommendations (such as our Gut Intelligence™ Test results can give you) enables you to keep digestion smooth, sleep sound, and assists your gut microbiome to become more balanced to help boost immunity.
+Getting precise food and nutrition recommendations (such as our Full Body Intelligence™ Test results can give you) enables you to keep digestion smooth, sleep sound, and assists your gut microbiome to become more balanced to help support your innate immunity.

 Viome provides many free resources for you to learn more about your microbiome.
-Visit the Viome blog and the Viome science page where you can also download our free eBook at the bottom of the screen and learn more about your gut microbiome.
+Visit the Viome blog and the Viome science page, where you can learn more.

-Now more than ever, it’s essential to know what specific nutrients your body and gut microbiome needs to sustain ongoing immunity.
-How do you know if what you’re eating will help stimulate the production of healthy nutrients that your body needs, or hinder your gut microbiome by producing toxins that may cause inflammation?
-Knowing what foods you should eat more of, as well as which foods you need to stay away from can help reinforce the richness and diversity of your microbiome.
+Now more than ever, it’s essential to know what specific nutrients your body and gut microbiome need to sustain ongoing immunity.
+How do you know if what you’re eating will help stimulate the production of healthy nutrients that your body needs or hinder your gut microbiome by producing harmful metabolites that may cause inflammation?
+Knowing what foods you should eat more of, as well as which foods you need to stay away from, can help reinforce the richness and diversity of your microbiome.
 This supports your microbes and your gut lining, which is critical to immunity, to be more capable and stable in immune response, ready to eagerly fight off sickness and infection.
-Read more on the gut microbiome in this article on microbiome diversity and richness.
+Read more on the gut microbiome in this article on microbiome diversity and richness

-3. Avoid expensive and fad diets and supplements that don’t work
+3 - Avoid expensive fad diets and supplements that don’t work

-Fad diets rarely work because the usually generalized information doesn't take into account your unique microbiome (what you eat day-to-day, where you live, who you surround yourself with, your personal health history, what you've eaten your entire life up until now, etc.).
-In addition, fad diets can be exceedingly expensive, from the endless books, fees for coaches and apps, expensive fake shakes, custom-prepared meals, and supplements you may not need.
+Fad diets rarely work because the usually generalized information can’t fit your exact and unique microbiome and biology.
+In addition, fad diets can be exceedingly expensive, from the endless books, fees for coaches and apps, expensive fake shakes, custom-prepared meals, and supplements you may not need

 One of the most important commodities for good health and wellness is sleep.
 You hear it from nearly every health report online, in magazines, or on the news.
 Although making sure you stick to a healthy sleep schedule and aim for 8 hours every day is more than just your typical health "craze," there is much more to managing your night-time routine.
 Just as you can influence your waking routine, scientists have determined poor night-time practices, as well as a poor diet, can change your gut flora and put you at risk of insomnia.